Gorialis/jishaku/docs/cog.rst

     As with any code evaluation, use of this command may freeze your bot or damage your system.
 Choose what you enter carefully.

+    If no output is produced by the command for 120 seconds, a :class:`asyncio.TimeoutException` will be raised and the shell process will be terminated.

 .. py:function:: jsk [load|reload] [extensions...]